avarabyeu/wills/README.md

 ```

 Too much lines of code, right?
-Adding callbacks via Futures makes sense if you want to add several ones.
-But what if we need to add just one?
+Adding callbacks via Futures make sense if you want to add several ones.
+But what if you need to add just one?
 This is what 'wills' do for you:

 ```java